cAPKck/activities-extended/README.md

-# activities-extended (FoundryVTT module)
+# Activities Extended

 :warning: Requires the [Dungeons & Dragons 5e game system](https://foundryvtt.com/packages/dnd5e).

 This FoundryVTT module provides extended automation functionality and configuration options for activities and effects of the D&D 5e module for FoundryVTT.

-The provided functions are generally rooted in what I use for my campaign, but I try to keep them as generally usable as possible.
+The provided functions are what I use for my campaign, but I try to keep them as generally usable as possible.

 If you have any questions and/or requests, feel free to comment.